studenttak/modules/0433/mdModule.md

 * Go to `https://github.com/username/reponame/actions` and check to make sure all workflow runs are completed, each with a check in a green circle.
 If a workflow is in progress (a turning yellow circle), wait for it to complete.
 * Go to `https://username.github.io/reponame/moduleNum/mdModule.html` to check the content.

-In order to circumvent issues related to static and out-of-date Markdown rendering, the configuration of this repository relies on many client-side (browser side) Javascript rendering.
+In order to circumvent issues related to static and out-of-date Markdown rendering, the configuration of this repository relies on client-side (browser side) Javascript rendering.

 ## Getting started